multishell/multishell-scripts/apple-ksh93/README.md

 20 - Added endianness from 18.
 Added compilation on Linux from 18.
 Used `L_tmpnam` patch from 13.
 Applied `mamake` termination patch from 4.

-23 - Doesn't build `ast.h`.
-No errors seem to be reported to indicate why.
-Internally, version is 2012-08-01.
-Applied `mamake` termination patch from 4.

-25 - Doesn't build `ast.h`.
-No errors seem to be reported to indicate why.
-Internally, version is 2012-08-01.
-Applied `mamake` termination patch from 4.
+23 through 25 - Applied `mamake` termination patch from 4.
+Added endianness from 18.
+Added compilation on Linux from 18.
+Used `L_tmpnam` patch from 13.